 What do you design?
 Communications, marketing, interiors, cuisine?
 Recently, I had the opportunity to be in the company of many who call design their profession.
+Thanks to the presenters for the comp ticket - and the opportunity to share these ideas.

 The world’s only multidisciplinary design conference, Gravity Free: Design that Opens Minds, took place in Chicago on May 1 and 2.
 Gravity Free's 2012 theme, Outlaws and Icons, celebrated individual designers who break the rules, ignore the boundaries, reject the norms and rewrite traditions in the pursuit of game-changing ideas and personal passion.